techforwarren/warren-plan-bot/README.md

 #### Run the bot

+To run the bot _without_ making actual replies, and _without_ checking a posts_replied_to list:

+`python src/main.py --skip-tracking`

-To run the bot _without_ making actual replies:
+To run the bot _without_ making actual replies, using the posts_replied_to.txt in the repo:

-`python src/main.py`
+`python src/main.py --replied-to-path posts_replied_to.txt`

-To run the bot and make actual replies:
+To run the bot and make actual replies, using the shared tracking file on google cloud storage,

-`python src/main.py --send-replies` <--- be careful if you do this, you could end up spamming reddit

-or set the env var `SEND_REPLIES=true`
+`GOOGLE_APPLICATION_CREDENTIALS=~/.gcloud/wpb-dev-terraform-key.json python src/main.py --send-replies`

+You'll need to get this account credentials from @joegoldbeck, and put it at the appropriate location

 To change which file is used to track posts replied to